MicrosoftDocs/memdocs/memdocs/intune/configuration/kiosk-settings-windows.md

 ## Multi-app kiosk

+Runs multiple app on the device.
 Apps in this mode are available on the start menu.
 These apps are the only apps the user can open.
-If an app has a dependency on another app, both must be included in the allowed apps list.
-For example, Internet Explorer 64-bit has a dependency on Internet Explorer 32-bit, so you must allow both "C:\Program Files\internet explorer\iexplore.exe" and "C:\Program Files (x86)\Internet Explorer\iexplore.exe".
+If an app has a dependency on another app, then add both apps to the allowed apps list.
+For example, Internet Explorer 64-bit has a dependency on Internet Explorer 32-bit.
+So, you must allow `C:\Program Files\internet explorer\iexplore.exe` and `C:\Program Files (x86)\Internet Explorer\iexplore.exe`.

 - **Select a kiosk mode**: Select **Multi app kiosk**.